35 Closet Office Ideas

 Welcome to the ingenious world of the closet office.

-These top 40 best closet office ideas are proof of man’s brilliance when tasked with a seemingly insurmountable conundrum.
+These closet office ideas displayed below are proof of man’s brilliance when tasked with a seemingly insurmountable conundrum.
 If you find yourself with a spare or unused closet, why not convert it into a serviceable office space?
 As trendy as it is functional, the built-in closet office can be undertaken in a number of ways, no matter the size or style of the closet.

-Countless shelving units and lighting options, as well as design inspirations for curating your office to your own personal taste and liking, are just a few of the perks to transforming your closet into a newly repurposed work space.
+Countless shelving units and lighting options, as well as design inspirations for curating your office to your own personal taste and liking, are just a few of the perks of transforming your closet into a newly repurposed workspace.
 No more shuffling papers at the dining room table or balancing your laptop in bed or in front of the television; now you finally have a professional-level, personally procured studio of your very own.

 Virtually any unused closet can be used to create your private office nook.
 From a small reach-in closet to a walk-in with a window, these under-utilized zones are easy to transform into your own happy little cubicle.
 All you need is a work surface, a comfortable place to sit, and a healthy dose of inspiration.